 Aparito is a digital health company with a technology platform (Atom5TM) that supports remote patient monitoring globally.
 Using patient-generated data in the form of videos, data from Garmin wearable devices, photos and text, data is captured and transferred via the patient’s own smartphone/tablet and made available to clinicians and researchers in real-time.
 The system is deployed under a Quality Management System for ISO 13485, has Cyber Essential Plus (CE+) in place and operates within the GDPR regulations.

 The COVID-19 crisis means that bed capacity in all hospitals is vastly overstretched.
 All efforts are now focused on both increasing this capacity and reducing the need for patients to be admitted (e.g. through cancelling clinical appointments and day care admissions).

-For the oncology population this is a particularly worrying time.
+For the oncology population, this is a particularly worrying time.
 During this COVID pandemic, febrile (feverish) patients have to be assumed as potential virus-positive individuals and kept in isolation.
-This is because of the risk that if the patient is does have COVID-19 [s]he risks contaminating all immunosuppressed patients they may come into contact with during hospital visits.
+This is because of the risk that if the patient does have COVID-19 they risk contaminating all immunosuppressed patients they may come into contact with during hospital visits.

 Thus, such patients should be monitored at home where possible so that low-risk neutropenic patients can more easily and safely be sent home via their Doctor on oral antibiotics with the Aparito digital surveillance solution in place.